hhannine/superpaper/README.md

 ### Features in detail
 - Set a single image across all displays
 - Set different image on every display
+- Span images on groups of displays: one image on laptop screen and another spanned on two external monitors, for example.
 - **Pixel density correction**: span an image flawlessly across displays of different shapes and sizes!
 - **Bezel correction**: let the image continuously span behind your bezels.
 - **Perspective correction**: span the image even more flawlessly!